k3ith99/GitHub-copycat/README.md

 # Wins

 * The functionality is there!
+*

 # Challenges

-* Styiling the components - needed a bit more time.
+* Styling the components - needed a bit more time.

+# Future Features

+* Adding a favicon
+* Adding a logo